 Paying for housing

-If you need further advice, call Shelter Cymru’s expert housing advice helpine on 0345 075 5005.
+If you need further advice, call Shelter Cymru’s expert housing advice helpline on 0345 075 5005.
 You could also email our housing advice team, or, if you prefer, visit advice near you to find a local Shelter Cymru advice surgery where you can talk to someone in person.
-In some areas you may also be able to speak to our Shelter Cymru Live advisers online, by live chat and by webcam.

 We are sorry that we cannot provide this information in Welsh, however if you would like to speak to an adviser in Welsh please contact 0345 075 5005.